chinapedia/wikipedia.abstract.en/Page/Advertising.md

 19th century

-Edo_period_advertising_in_Japan.jpg LEL flyer from 1806 for a traditional medicine called _Kinseitan_]] Scott_Omnibus.jpg's depiction of the interior of an early 19th Century omnibus conspicuously shows the advertisements placed overhead]] Thomas J. Barratt of London has been called "the father of modern advertising".[15][16][17]
+LEL flyer from 1806 for a traditional medicine called _Kinseitan_]] 's depiction of the interior of an early 19th Century omnibus conspicuously shows the advertisements placed overhead]] Thomas J. Barratt of London has been called "the father of modern advertising".[15][16][17]
 Working for the Pears Soap company, Barratt created an effective advertising campaign for the company products, which involved the use of targeted slogans, images and phrases.
 One of his slogans, "Good morning.
 Have you used Pears' soap?" was famous in its day and into the 20th century.[18][19]

 Barratt introduced many of the crucial ideas that lie behind successful advertising and these were widely circulated in his day.
 He constantly stressed the importance of a strong and exclusive brand image for Pears and of emphasizing the product's availability through saturation campaigns.
 He also understood the importance of constantly reevaluating the market for changing tastes and mores, stating in 1907 that "tastes change, fashions change, and the advertiser has to change with them.
 An idea that was effective a generation ago would fall flat, stale, and unprofitable if presented to the public today.
 Not that the idea of today is always better than the older idea, but it is different – it hits the present taste."[20]